fabiospampinato/vscode-todo-plus/README.md

   "todo.timekeeping.elapsed.enabled": true, // Enable the @lasted/wasted tag
+  "todo.timekeeping.elapsed.format": "short-compact", // Format used for displaying time diff inside @lasted/waster "todo.timekeeping.estimate.format": "short-compact", // Format used for the `[est]` token "todo.timer.statusbar.enabled": true, // Show a timer for started todos in the statusbar "todo.timer.statusbar.alignment": "left", // Should the item be placed to the left or right?
+  "todo.timer.statusbar.color": "", // The foreground color for this item
+  "todo.timer.statusbar.command": "todo.open", // Command to execute on click
+  "todo.timer.statusbar.priority": -10, // The priority of this item.
+Higher value means the item should be shown more to the left
-  "todo.timekeeping.elapsed.format": "short-compact", // Format used for displaying time diff inside @lasted/waster "todo.timekeeping.estimate.format": "short-compact", // Format used for the `[est]` token "todo.statistics.ignoreArchive": true, // Ignore the archive when rendering statistics "todo.statistics.project.enabled": "global.projects < 100 && project.pending > 0", // Show statistics next to a project, boolean or JS expression
+  "todo.statistics.ignoreArchive": true, // Ignore the archive when rendering statistics "todo.statistics.project.enabled": "global.projects < 100 && project.pending > 0", // Show statistics next to a project, boolean or JS expression
   "todo.statistics.project.text": "([pending]) [est]", // Template used for rendering the text